OctopusDeploy/docs/docs/reference/csrf-and-octopus-deploy.md

   e.
 Have you used any other versions of Octopus Deploy in this browser before?
   f.
 Do you have other web applications hosted on the same server?
   g.
 Do you have other web applications hosted on the same domain? (for example: octopus.mycompany.com and myapp.mycomany.com?)
   h.
-Please record an HTTP network trace using your browser developer tools or something like [Fiddler](http://www.telerik.com/fiddler).
+Please record an HTTP network trace using [FiddlerCap](http://www.telerik.com/fiddler/fiddlercap).
 Please record the following steps: Logout, Login, then try to do the action that fails.